Update: The brand-new Pillars of Eternity 2 for Mac is now available and it’s great.

 Funded through a Kickstarter campaign in 2012, Pillars of Eternity promised a return to classic RPGs such as Baldur’s Gate and Icewind Dale.
-Created by Obsidian Entertainment and featuring a team with plenty of experience creating top-tier games, the campaign blew past its original funding goal, raising almost $4 million and making it the highest funded game ever on Kickstarter at the time.
+Created by Obsidian Entertainment, an experienced team we had the pleasure of interviewing, the campaign blew past its original funding goal, raising almost $4 million and making it the highest funded game ever on Kickstarter at the time.

 In addition to Mac and Linux ports, stretch goals included the creation of more races, classes, regions, gameplay modes and much more.
 Released simultaneously on all three platforms in March 2015, the game has garnered praise for delivering exactly what it promised: an old-fashioned RPG with the additional elements and depth a Mature rating allows.
 Does Pillars of Eternity for Mac live up to this billing?
 Read on to find out.

 Enter Pillars of Eternity